Our simple vegan waffles are banging! We're absolutely chuffed with these beauties.

 If you don't have a waffle maker we can wholly recommend this one from VonShef.
 It only takes five minutes to cook the batter and makes four large waffles at once!

-- 2 cups plain white flour (you could use wholemeal too)
+- 2 cups plain flour you could also use wholemeal

 - 2 cups almond milk